While many individuals with cerebral palsy experience hearing loss, the two conditions are not directly related to one another.

-In this article, we’ll go over the 3 types of hearing loss, its causes, how it affects cerebral palsy patients, and management techniques.
+To help you understand the link between cerebral palsy and hearing loss, this article, will go over the 3 types of hearing loss, how it affects individuals with cerebral palsy, and management techniques.

 Types of Hearing Loss in Cerebral Palsy Patients